kedacore/keda-docs/content/docs/2.3/scalers/azure-pipelines.md

 **Parameter list:**

-- `poolId` - Id of the queue.
+- `poolID` - Id of the queue.
-- `organizationUrlFromEnv` - Name of the environment variable your deployment uses to get the organizationUrl string.
+- `organizationURLFromEnv` - Name of the environment variable your deployment uses to get the organizationURL string.
 - `personalAccessTokenFromEnv` - Name of the environment variable your deployment uses to get the personalAccessToken string.
 - `targetPipelinesQueueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 jobs, set the queue length target to 10.
 If the actual number of jobs in the queue is 30, the scaler scales to 3 pods. (default: 1)